 - Silvery Blue – Lupine

-After hatching from their eggs, caterpillars will spend their entire larval stage eating the leaves of their host plants until they are ready to make their chrysalis and become butterflies.
+After hatching from their eggs, caterpillars will spend their entire larval stage eating the leaves of their host plants until they are ready to make their chrysalises and become butterflies.
 Some butterfly host plants are trees.
 In these cases, you can try dwarf varieties of fruit or flowering trees or simply locate your butterfly garden near one of these larger trees.

 With the proper balance of plants and weeds that attract butterflies and butterfly host plants, you can create a successful butterfly garden.